johnschoeman/graphql-demo/stage2/README.md

 1) Here we are createing a new type called ChirpType under the Types name space using the GraphQL::ObjectType.define method as we did in stage 1.

+2) There's a lot going on in this line.
+Let's take a moment to break it down.

-2) Here we are using a rails-like convention implemented in the graphql gem to create our resolver functions for the fields of ChirpType.
+Firstly, we are using a rails-like convention implemented in the graphql gem to create our resolver functions for the fields of ChirpType.
 Given records from our Active Record ORM have the method Chirp#body, we can write the resolver:

 ```ruby
   field :body, !types.String do